I’m a numbers guy.

 In 1998, the summer after I obtained my master’s degree, and during which our son was born in July, I put up massive hitting numbers as a hard-hitting left fielder for the semi-pro baseball team that I played on.
 My father had been a member of the team for decades, and my brother and I followed in his footsteps.
 My brother was and remains a better player than I am and was freshly out of having been a college baseball player.

 Despite barely sleeping at all that summer, I batted over .400 and was whacking home runs at a record pace, about twenty in forty games.
 My father had bought me a Louisville Slugger “Air Attack” bat that has since been outlawed in college baseball due to its light weight and pressurized “bladder” within the bat that would help make the ball absolutely explode off the bat, and stroke the ball hard I did game after game.
-Let me tell you, it is a good feeling to fully connect on a fastball with a bat like that and watch it sail through the air knowing that it is a sure home run.
+Let me tell you, it is a great feeling to fully connect on a fastball with a bat like that and watch it sail through the air knowing that it is a sure home run.
 I have not had that feeling since my baseball prime nearly twenty years ago, but it is a feeling that I will never forget.

 I still have the bat and it is 35 inches long but only weighs thirty ounces.
 I could swing the bat like a whip and frowned upon other teammates borrowing it, although some of them did anyway.
 It has sat unused in the laundry room in our basement for many years gathering dust.

 Against the same level of competition today, I doubt that I could make contact with a pitch, let alone crush an 80 mile per hour fastball or hanging curve over a fence 370 feet away.
-Obviously, I am long past my baseball prime.
+Obviously, I am well past my baseball prime.

 When it comes to my running prime, that was more like thirty years ago as a high school junior and then senior, when I could run a mile in under 4:40 and could come close, but not achieve, running three mile cross country races in under sixteen minutes.